Richard Grenell: Policies

-Private sector (2020–present)
+Private sector (2020–2024)

 In August 2020, the American Center for Law and Justice announced that Grenell had been named Special Advisor for National Security and Foreign Policy for the organization.
 That month, Grenell became a senior advisor to the Republican National Committee, focusing on outreach to LGBT voters.
+In 2021, Grenell was also hired as on-air analyst and contributor by Newsmax.

 Controversies

-Grenell's selection as a foreign policy adviser to the 2012 Romney campaign stirred up two related controversies.
-One was due to his "snarky" tweets about various public women, and the other because he is openly gay.

-Democratic national security leader Susan E. Rice has described Grenell as "one of the most nasty, dishonest people I’ve ever encountered."
-Veteran journalist Irwin Arieff, who worked more than 20 years at Reuters, including seven years covering the United Nations described Grenell as "the most dishonest and deceptive press person I ever worked with."
+Grenell's selection as a foreign policy adviser to the 2012 Romney campaign was controversial.
+He was criticized for "snarky" tweets about various public women and that he is openly gay.
+Democratic Party official Susan E. Rice described Grenell as "one of the most nasty, dishonest people I’ve ever encountered" and journalist Reuters Irwin Arieff described Grenell as "the most dishonest and deceptive press person I ever worked with."

 A February 20, 2020, White House press release announcing the appointment of Grenell to the post of acting director of National Intelligence, stated that Grenell had "years of experience working with our Intelligence Community in a number of additional positions"; however, this assertion was disputed by others who asserted Grenell had little background in intelligence matters.
-Republican Senator Susan Collins, one of four co-authors of the legislation creating the ODNI in 2004, said: "I care deeply about that position and believe the person needs experience in the intelligence community, which regrettably Ambassador Grenell does not have."
+Republican senator Susan Collins, one of four co-authors of the legislation creating the ODNI in 2004, said: "I care deeply about that position and believe the person needs experience in the intelligence community, which regrettably Ambassador Grenell does not have."

-On the day his tenure began, it was reported that Grenell had not disclosed payments for advocacy work on behalf of Moldovan politician Vladimir Plahotniuc.
+On the day his tenure began, it was reported that Grenell had not disclosed payments for advocacy work on behalf of Moldovan politician Vladimir Plahotniuc, who has been accused of stealing USD 1 billion from the Moldavan banking system between 2012 and 2014.

 On March 10, 2020, Grenell declined to attend a congressional hearing on election security, "citing apprehension about his preparedness to address sensitive subjects that tend to upset the president."

-Grenell claimed in August 2020 that "President Trump is the most pro-gay president in American history.
+Grenell stated in August 2020 that "President Trump is the most pro-gay president in American history.
 I can prove it."
 The Washington Post fact-checker gave his claim "Four Pinocchios" and described the claim as absurd.
 The fact-checker noted, "the only items Grenell can cite in support of his supposedly pro-gay record concern Grenell’s own temporary appointment and a policy announced by Grenell that Trump apparently knew little about...
 That’s pretty thin gruel on which to claim Trump is the most pro-gay president in history, especially when Trump has worked actively to undermine protections for the LGBT community that were enacted under Obama."